-Photo: Department of Justice and Constitutional Development
+Photo: Department of Justice and Constitutional development

 Responding to the alarming rise in Gender-Based Violence, Government Security Cluster Ministers convened a special emergency meeting on April 14, 2025.
 Led by Cluster Co-Chairs Minister Mmamoloko Kubayi and Minister of Police Senzo Mchunu, the meeting resulted in the adoption of an ambitious 90-day acceleration program aimed at intensifying the national response to this critical issue.